Lawyers Become Entrepreneurs

-The niche bank is one term often used to describe the successful City National Bank, according to business journals.
+According to business journals, the niche bank is often used to describe the successful City National Bank.
 A CEO with a law degree heads the firm.
-Music mogul Clive Davis… and the founder of Southwest Airlines, and The Sharper Image, (Arron) are companies with founders who were lawyers before turning to the business world.
+Music mogul Clive Davis and the founder of Southwest Airlines and The Sharper Image (Arron) are companies with founders who were lawyers before turning to the business world.

 Examples Found Online

-Allworth Press Starving artists often lack financial knowledge and know little about protecting their rights in the business world, a circumstance that spurred a teacher with a law degree to develop a way to educate and empower the artistic community.
+Allworth Press Starving artists often lack financial knowledge.
+They know little about protecting their rights in the business world, which spurred a teacher with a law degree to develop a way to educate and empower the artistic community.
 Allworth Press was the solution.
-Founder Tad Crawford could easily be classified Attorney-Crusader or Attorney-Altruist.
+Founder Tad Crawford might be classified Attorney-Crusader or Attorney-Altruist.
 He has been called an artist rights’ advocate.

 With a background in economics, Crawford started his company with one book of legal forms and checklists for photographers.
-Today, Allworth Press specializes in titles for artists in many areas.
-For example, the theater, Webb design, photography, crafts.
+Today, Allworth Press specializes in titles for artists in many areas, such as theater, Webb design, photography, and crafts.

 “Consider whether you would be happy with the choices